RoboticGen/Obo-blocks/docs/SDD.md

 ### Infrastructure and DevOps

-Hosting/Cloud Provider : Github Pages for Development and AWS for Deployment
+Hosting/Cloud Provider : Netlify for Development and AWS for Deployment

 ### Deployment Diagram